How much does a 12 kW solar panel system cost in 2026?

 What affects the cost of a 12 kW solar panel system?

-In the end, your total bill depends on a bunch of different factors.
+In the end, your total bill depends on several factors.
 Here are a few to keep in mind:

 Brand and quality of equipment: High-efficiency solar panels generally cost more than their less-efficient counterparts.
-Likewise, some premium brands can get away with charging more than others.
+Likewise, some premium brands can charge more than others.

 Special accommodations: Some properties are better suited for solar than others.
-Your system will probably cost more if you have a particularly complicated roof.
+Your system will likely cost more if your roof is particularly complicated.

-Permits and inspections: To install a solar panel system at your home, you'll need certain permits, which sometimes come at a cost.
+Permits and inspections: To install a solar panel system at your home, you'll need certain permits, which may cost money.

-Labor costs: Installing solar is a specialized skill, so labor drives construction costs.
+Labor costs: Installing solar requires specialized skills, so labor drives construction costs.

 Incentives: State and local incentive and rebate programs may be available to you and can significantly reduce your upfront costs.